Large language model-enabled automated data extraction for concrete materials informatics: Results

 Table~\ref{tab:piepline_performance} summarizes the performance of the pipeline powered by GPT-4o\cite{OpenAI2024}, which was among the leading models available during the development of the pipeline and was used for downstream data extraction.
-GPT-4o achieved consistently high $F_1$ scores across all categories, ranging from 0.89 to 0.96, with an overall score of 0.95, demonstrating its strong and reliable extraction performance.
-Nevertheless, the extraction performance for curing conditions and specimen dimensions (primarily from text) was slightly lower than for other categories, indicating opportunities for further improvement.
+GPT-4o achieved consistently high precision, recall, and $F_1$ score across all categories, with an overall value above 0.96 for each metric, demonstrating its strong and reliable extraction performance.
+Nevertheless, the extraction performance for specimen dimensions (extracted from text) was slightly lower than for other categories, indicating opportunities for further improvement.
 Manual inspection of the errors reveals that rule-based methods were able to identify a broad set of candidate sentences that included the correct ones.
 However, the downstream LLM-based processing agents occasionally down-selected inappropriate subsets due to insufficient context, for example, when the extracted information referred to tests other than the compressive strength tests targeted in this study.
 Increasing the context windows of the sentence sets passed to the LLM-based agents may help alleviate such issues.

 In addition to extraction accuracy, we assessed the efficiency of the pipeline by comparing the average processing time per publication between LLMs and human experts (Fig.~\ref{fig:pipeline}c).
 Human experts required an average of 21.6 minutes per publication.
 In contrast, LLM extraction times varied by model due to differences in model architecture and API latency, but the majority of LLMs (13 out of 17) required, on average, less than 10 minutes per publication.
 The median of the models' average extraction times was 6.2 minutes, and the fastest model completed extraction in 1.5 minutes.
 GPT-4o, the model used for downstream data extraction in this work, processed an article in 5.5 minutes, representing a fourfold speedup relative to human experts.